API

 • constraint (str, None) – Query for which visits to load.

-• dbcols (list [str]) – Columns required from the database.
+• dbcols (None or list [str]) – Columns required from the database.
+Defaults to None, which queries all columns known to rubin_scheduler.

 • **kwargs – Passed to maf.get_sim_data, if rubin_sim is available.